Inspiration and self-care

 My three role models are Jane Goodall, Paul Farmer, and Jim Kim.

 Lizzy: One of the most inspiring things to me is seeing the big ideas that young people are putting into action before they’re even out of high school.

-I'm passionate about what we're working on and I don’t think you can ever fully switch off once you start your own business.
-However, it is important to get away and sometimes.
+I'm passionate about what we're working on, and I don’t think you can ever fully switch off once you start your own business.
+However, it is vital to get away and sometimes.
 I’ve found that these are the times when great ideas will pop into your head!